 I’ve lived a lot of my life trying to blend in.
 Running a psychology clinic like I do now though, I can’t fly under the radar as much.
 It’s also not how I want to lead my team or live my life.

 But being visible is a constant challenge for me.
-I much prefer to lead one on one, or in smaller groups.
+I much prefer to lead one-on-one, or in smaller groups.
 I find these interactions are more intimate, so more of the real me comes through.
 And if I’m honest with myself, I think I also like smaller groups because I can figure out ways to please others more easily (hence this being a work-in-progress!).

-I wish that I could say that I’m embracing being more visible and stepping up with confidence and gusto, but the truth is, despite being incredibly passionate and motivated about mental health and leading my team, some days I find it confronting being the person up the front leading the way and I waver.
+I wish that I could say that I’m embracing being more visible and stepping up with confidence and gusto, but the truth is, despite being passionate about mental health and leading my team, some days I find it confronting being the person up the front leading the way, so I waver.
 I always get back on the horse though, and that’s what counts.

 Acceptance and patience is key